 When cooking a ribeye, I always place it directly in the air fryer basket, and that gives me excellent results.
 Excess fat drains off during cooking, and the steak turns out tender, juicy and absolutely delicious.

-Pictured at right is a ribeye I cooked recently.
+Pictured below is a ribeye I cooked recently.
 As you can see, this one was so huge it almost filled the entire basket.

-When you have an unusually large or thick cut of steak, it’s helpful to use a meat thermometer to test for doneness.
+When you have an unusually large or thick cut of steak, it’s helpful to use a meat thermometer (see it on Amazon) to test for doneness.
 Use the times in the recipe below for a guide, but check temperature to determine the proper degree of doneness.

 In my opinion, air fried steak is actually better than steak cooked on a contact grill or by any other indoor method.